Scientific Name

 How to Grow and Care

-Choose a planting location that receives direct sun during all or most of the day.
-Because Ferocactus eventually leans into the sun instead of growing precisely upright and because it has extremely sharp thorns, place it where people will not brush into it accidentally.
+Select a planting location that receives direct sunlight during most or all of the day.
+Because Ferocactus eventually leans into the sun instead of growing precisely upright, and because it has extremely sharp thorns, place it where people will not accidentally brush against it.

 Plant your cactus in early spring before new roots begin to form.
 The roots may appear dry, which is typical before new growth begins.
 Dig a hole deep enough for the plant's roots and amend it as needed to provide fast-draining soil.
 A good soil mixture includes 10 percent native soil, 45 percent washed sand or pumice, and 45 percent compost.
 Ferocactus thrives in poor and arid soil.